Two-Sided Marketplace Cold Start: 2026 Playbook From 9 Cases

 The 2026 two-sided marketplace cold-start playbook from 9 case studies.
 4 phases: single-player utility, AI supply seed, concierge, network flip.

-The two-sided cold start is the hardest problem in GTM, and the 2026 winners look nothing like the 2015 Airbnb playbook.
-AI-generated supply replaces hand-curated supply.
-Sequencer: (1) single-player utility for the harder side, (2) synthetic AI supply seed, (3) concierge matching under 100 pairs, (4) network flip at the 500-pair gate.
-Marketplaces that skip phase 1 fail 4x more often per FORKOFF audits.
+Two-sided marketplaces in 2026 cold-start in four phases: (1) single-player utility for the harder side, (2) AI-generated synthetic supply seed, (3) concierge matching under 100 pairs, (4) network flip at the 500-pair gate.
+Across 9 FORKOFF audits, marketplaces that skipped phase 1 failed 4x more often than the cohort that ran the full sequence.

 Why the 2015 marketplace playbook stopped working